 The "Bluetick" in the breed's name refers to its coat pattern—a mottled or speckled appearance on a white background, giving the coat a bluish tint.
 This unique coat pattern is one of the defining features of the breed.

 The Bluetick Coonhound is classified as a member of the American Kennel Club's (AKC) Hound Group.
 This group comprises breeds known for their exceptional scenting and tracking abilities.
-Coonhounds, in general, are recognized for their tenacity and skill in tracking raccoons, hence the name "coonhound."
+Coonhounds, in general, are recognised for their tenacity and skill in tracking raccoons, hence the name "coonhound."

 One of the most distinguishing features of the Bluetick Coonhound is its coat.
 As the name suggests, these dogs have a short, dense coat with a blue mottled or speckled pattern on a white background.
 The coat is smooth and glossy, and the speckling can vary in size and intensity, making each Bluetick Coonhound unique in appearance.